Do you suffer from persistent headaches as well as jaw, neck or shoulder pain? These symptoms are most likely linked to an oral health condition.

 At Honeysuckle Dental, we will examine your jaw alignment and function.
 If we believe we need to run further examinations, then an x-ray may be required.

-If it is apparent that you do suffer from TMJ syndrome, most of the time we are able to treat your disorder without surgery, invasive techniques will be used to reverse TMJ syndrome.
+If it is apparent that you do suffer from TMJ syndrome, most of the time we are able to treat your disorder without surgery, a number of non-invasive techniques can be used to manage TMJ syndrome.
 Talking to one of the professionals here at Honeysuckle Dental is the best way to determine the most successful way of treating your symptoms.
 If you would like more information about TMJ syndrome, click here to speak to one of our friendly staff or call on (02) 4915 9230.

 Ask a Question or Book an Appointment